 One of the primary character strengths we work to build with Bounceback Parenting® is resilience.
 This vital quality is what allows people to make it through challenges and come out stronger than they were before.
-Today we have Dominic Chapman, a dad to twins, resilience teacher and founder of Lifehacks for Kids, sharing 9 awesome and doable activities parents can do with kids to build resilience.
+Today we have Dominic Chapman, a dad to twins and resilience teacher, sharing 9 awesome and doable activities parents can do with kids to build resilience.

 Resilience Building Activities for Parents and Kids